 I would ignore it for as long as I could.

-I didn’t even bother to go inside my house; instead, I headed for Sebastian’s, walking up to his window.
-The ledge was about chest height, and I could easily reach the glass to knock on it.
+I didn’t even bother to go inside my house, heading instead for Sebastian’s, walking up to his window.
+The ledge was about chest high, and I could easily reach the glass to knock on it.
 He was awake and dressed, thankfully, and had his glasses on rather than contacts.
 At the first rap of my knuckles, his head shot up, and a grin swept over his face.
 Sebastian leapt off his bed and headed over to me, flipping the TV on his dresser off as he went by.
 He pushed the old wooden window open.

 “Hey,” he said.